Jerk Chicken Rangoons

 - 1 tablespoon fresh lime juice

 - 1 teaspoon Buncha Jerks Jamican Jerk Seasoning (Medium Blend)

 - 30 wonton wrappers (I used 4-1/2" square wrappers)

 - 1/2 mango, peeled and finely chopped

 - Preheat oven to 350 degrees F. In small bowl, whisk egg with 1 tablespoon water.
 In large bowl, stir together chiles, chicken cheese, onion, lime juice and jerk seasoning.
 Place a heaping tablespoon of chicken filling in the middle of one wonton wrapper.
 Brush two sides of wrapper with egg wash.
 Fold wonton wrapper diagonally, pressing to enclose seams.
-Fold bottom two corners of triangle in so wonton forms a small purse (see photo below for a visual on how I folded them).
+Fold bottom two corners of triangle in so wonton forms a small purse (see photo above for a visual on how I folded them).
 Repeat with remaining wonton wrappers.
 Place rangoons on parchment-lined sheet pans and brush with remaining egg wash.

 - Bake rangoon for 23 to 25 minutes or until golden brown and crispy.

 - Meanwhile, stir together sour cream and mango.
 Serve rangoons immediately, with sour cream.